benbayard/ryde-demo/README.md

     3. Back-end and front end testing.

 # How to get started.
 First run `npm install` and `npm run build`.
 This builds the most up to date version of the webpack file and installs all my dependencies.
 Then you can run `npm test` to run my tests.
 Those are configured in `tests/client/client-entry.js` as well as `karma.conf.js`.
-This will fail if you do not have Chrome, if you do not have chrome let me know and I'll modify it.

 # But what about the webapp?
 To get the webapp to run do `npm start`, this runs a node server running on harmony.
 This will serve the API and the HTML.
 To view, go to `http://localhost:3000` in your web browser.
 It should look perfect in chrome and firefox.